damonitor/damo/USAGE.md

 Note: This feature is an experimental one.
 Some changes could be made, or the support can be dropped in future.

-`damo record` commands records record profiling information of the system together with the access pattern.
-Internally, it runs `perf record` while `damo record` is running, and store the `perf` output as a file of name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.profile` suffix.
+`damo record` commands records CPU usage profile information together in addtion to the DAMON outputs.
+Internally, it runs `perf record` while `damo record` is running, and store the `perf` output as a file of a name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.profile` suffix.
 Hence, `damon.data.profile` is the default name of the profile information.